tp7/tp7.github.io/source/contents/articles/javascript-video-filtering/index.md

 ```
 Unfortunately, it doesn't work on any reasonably high resolution.
 While `drawImage` itself is [very quick][6] even on 1080p, simply adding `getImageData` and `putImageData` calls to it [brings execution time to 20-30ms here][7].
 Adding the included [*invert*][8] code makes it 35-40 (yes, I know you can optimize it), which is the maximum limit for PAL video (25fps, 40ms per frame).
 And I'm using a 4770k which is one of the most powerful home-level CPUs right now.
 This means you cannot run any reasonably complex video filter on a one-two years old CPU **no matter how fast your javascript code is**.
 Depressing, isn't it?

 But JS code is very slow on its own.
 While it might work for simple point operations like invert or a lut, but it fails short on anything more complex.
 [Simple noise filter][9] implementation that adds random value to every pixel runs at 55ms.
-[3x3 blur kernel][10], implemented with in the following function (ignoring border conditions), runs at about 400ms, 2.5 frames per second!
+[3x3 blur kernel][10], implemented in the following function (ignoring border conditions), runs at about 400ms, 2.5 frames per second!
 ```javascript
 function blur(source, width, height) {
     function blur_core(ptr, offset, stride) {